Saturday, October 31, 2015

 For one thing, all the stories are short on plot.
 Maybe if he were writing for some slick commercial magazine he'd need to have more happen, but he's a stylist at home in The New Yorker, happy to let his characters simply exist, and live at their own pace.
 His specialty is dialogue.
 Most of the stories are mainly characters talking, and not apparently doing much.
 Salinger has a great ear, capturing how people sound, but also how they reveal themselves without trying to.
 Occasionally he'll use less dialogue, but those stories--"The Laughing Man" and "De Daumier-Smith's Blue Period"--have narrators, so are essentially someone talking to us at length.

 Another thing that ties these tales together are a fascination with children, or teens.
 They appear in almost every story.
-Salinger was apparently fascinated by the young.
+Salinger was apparently captivated by the young.
 The stories also tend to feature characters from New York, or at least the Eastern Seaboard, in contemporary settings.
 (Also, there's a lot of smoking--probably not so noticeable then as today.)

 While I wouldn't call the writing comic, the stories often feature humor.
 It's not quite as incisive as in Catcher In The Rye.
 Perhaps Salinger had Holden Caulfield's voice down so well he could do anything with it.